JDXpert Jobs

 67%-100% of the time

-Sedentary: Ability to lift up to 10 pounds maximum and occasionally lifting and/or carrying such articles as dockets, ledgers and small tools.
-Although a sedentary job is defined as one, which involves sitting, a certain amount of walking and standing is often necessary in carrying out job duties.
-Jobs are sedentary if walking and standing are required only occasionally and other sedentary criteria are met.
+Sedentary: Sedentary work involves lifting no more than 10 pounds at a time and occasionally lifting or carrying articles like docket files, ledgers, and small tools.
+Although a sedentary job is defined as one which involves sitting, a certain amount of walking and standing is often necessary in carrying out job duties.
+Jobs are sedentary if walking and standing are required occasionally and other sedentary criteria are met.

 Up to 10#